idleberg/SublimeLinter-contrib-makensis/README.md

 ### Plugin Configuration

-Bring up the [Command Palette][cmd] to configure the plugin.
+To configure this plugin, bring up the [Command Palette][cmd] and type `Preferences: SublimeLinter Settings`.
 The following options are available:

 Option   | Default | Description
 ---------|---------|------------